deepchecks/deepchecks/README.md

 For the full value from Deepchecks' checking suites, we recommend working with:

--   A scikit-learn API supporting model that you wish to validate (e.g. RandomForest, XGBoost)
+-   A model compatible with scikit-learn API that you wish to validate (e.g. RandomForest, XGBoost)

 -   The model's training data with labels